tamoghnaojha/tamoghnaojha.github.io/_pages/research.md

   * 2023 - Current: Ms. C Amala (Co-supervising with Dr. Saswat Kumar Ram, ECE)

 <span style="color:red">
-I am looking for motivated and aspiring candidates for PhD (current vacancy: 2) and PostDoc positions (vacancy: 1).
+I am looking for motivated and aspiring candidates for PhD (current vacancy: 2) and PostDoc (vacancy: 1) positions.
 Interested candidates may write to me with a copy of updated CV.
-For more information about the PhD program, eligibility and fellowship you may visit [this link](https://srmap.edu.in/research-home/phd-programme/).
+For more information about the eligibility criteria, benefits, and fellowship, you may visit the following links -- [PhD program](https://srmap.edu.in/research-home/phd-programme/), and [PostDoc program (UPDF)](https://srmap.edu.in/post-doc-fellowship-application-form-2023/).
 </span>

 ## Research Domains